jmi5/flask-ajax/README.md

 # flask-ajax

+This repo contains two projects:
-Working on getting this http://codehandbook.org/python-flask-jquery-ajax-post/ to work.
+- Working on getting this http://codehandbook.org/python-flask-jquery-ajax-post/ to work.
+- Getting a public facing TIP endpoint so people can demo entering an IP and UA into a box and sending to TIP.

 ### Notes
 - At the beginning of the project, run `virtualenv env`.